 4. Know your objectives and your options.
 Before you make a selection on who to retain, always consider a few alternatives to traditional litigation.
 If your divorce doesn't entangle children, finances, and assets, you can always hire a mediator to help negotiate terms of your divorce.
 Mediation is the cheapest and fastest way to reach a divorce settlement.
 However, if your divorce is going to be more complicated, it is worthwhile to have a divorce lawyer negotiate with your spouse's attorney.
 This is especially true when children are involved, and there is a need to reach a collaborative resolution that preserves the co-parenting relationship.
 If neither side will compromise, then a contested hearing may be necessary.
 Schedule a free consultation with an experienced family law attorney to determine the best strategy for you.

 Remember, there are no guarantees when it comes to your divorce attorney or the outcome you will achieve.
-Now that you know some important considerations in optimizing both, however,schedule some free consultations and find the attorney that is right for you.
+Now that you know some important considerations in optimizing both, please contact us at (502) 383-1550 or schedule a consultation and find the attorney that is right for you.